-The publication of an article in a peer-reviewed Neutrino journal is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Jurnal Neutrino: Jurnal Fisika dan Aplikasinya is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
-Physics Department Faculty of Sains and Technology, Islamic State University neutrino journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Physics Department Faculty of Sains and Technology, Islamic State University and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+Physics Department, Faculty of Sains and Technology, Universitas Islam Negeri Maulana Malik Ibrahim Malang, Jurnal Neutrino: Jurnal Fisika dan Aplikasinya takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+In addition, the Physics Department, Faculty of Sains and Technology, Universitas Islam Negeri Maulana, and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.